 Lead generation is associated with sales processes and funnels.
 At its core, it is transactional thinking.
 Convert leads, qualify prospects, and close deals.
 Wash, rinse, and repeat.
 There is nothing inherently wrong with this approach if your business model is transaction-oriented.
 However, if your business is built on consulting and delivering value over time, traditional lead-gen thinking can lead you to produce marketing content and assert a process that may undermine your true goal of earning long-term relationships.

 Shifting to Relationship Generation Thinking

-If lead generation processes focus on an immediate transaction or event, relationship generation focuses on the longer-term goal.
+If lead generation processes focus on an immediate transaction or event, then relationship generation focuses on the longer-term goal.
 In other words, the “transaction event” of the new retirement plan is the end of a typical lead-driven process, but it’s at the beginning of a relationship-driven one.
 Both processes may produce a similar number of emails, videos, blog posts and information downloads, but relationship generation challenges the content of the communication at each step of the process.

 Typical lead-gen campaigns are inwardly focused.
 They introduce the firm, its services and distinguishing characteristics (certifications, awards, experience).
 They include information about expert consulting and services and an array of plan designs and service / feature options.
 And, they track to a closing pitch to sell a product or service at a price.

 It is about communicating what a relationship with your firm looks like and how that drives real value for the client.